jeffhappens/spa.jobs/README.md

 # Companion frontend to Job Board Prototype API

-This is a frontend written using Vue3/TailwindCSS
+This is a companion frontend to jeffhappens/api.jobs written using Vue3/TailwindCSS

 ## Recommended IDE Setup